-To clarify before I share my own approach to handling three of the most common ailments I hear about – parasites, obesity and paw chewing – I am a certified animal naturopath.
+To clarify before I share my own approach to handling three of the most common ailments I hear about – parasites, obesity and paw chewing – I am an animal naturopath.
 I help my clients learn how to care for their dogs through the laws of health (naturopathic principles) with the foundation on nutrition.
 Typically I can give them a “what I’d do if it were my dog” answer.

 I have lumped all three symptoms of parasites, obesity and paw chewing together for a reason.
 They all come together under poor nutrition and a weakened immune system which can often be addressed through a proper species appropriate raw diet along with some natural modalities to control the parasites.
 Before I elaborate on just exactly what a proper diet is for a dog, let’s ask a couple of questions first so I don’t get any arguments regarding the diet.
 I’m just eliminating some of the typical responses beforehand!

 2. What does a coyote eat?